drs-az/Terminal/README.md

 - 📤 **Export/Import**: Backup or restore tasks and notes in JSON format.
 - 🚨 **Emergency Wipe**: One command securely wipes all local data.
 - 📱 **PWA Support**: Installable, offline-capable, works across desktop and mobile.
+- 🔁 **Recurring & Snoozeable Reminders**: Automatically reschedule tasks or snooze them to a later date.
+- 🔎 **Advanced Queries**: Filter tasks by tag, due date, or completion state.
+- ✨ **Rich Note Editing**: Add attachments, links, or formatted text to notes.
+- ☁️ **Local "Cloud" Backup**: Upload or download data to a localStorage sandbox.
+- 🎭 **Theme Presets**: Apply or export theme JSON files for easy sharing.
+- 🤝 **Collaboration Channel**: Share task and note data with other tabs via BroadcastChannel.

 ## Project Structure